 BUSA 631 MARKET AND OPINION RESEARCH 3

 Presentation of the objectives and practices of research methods used to guide and evaluate the marketing of consumer and individual goods.
 Emphasis on developing and administering opinion surveys and conducting community needs analysis.
-(Prerequisites: BUSA 530, 531 or 632)

 BUSA 632 INTERNATIONAL MARKETING